igoortc/mundoDS/README.md

 # mundoDS
-This is a code for a social network to manage TV shows and episodes followed by the user & find friends that like the same shows!
+This is a mini social network to manage TV shows and episodes followed by the user & find friends that like the same shows!

-The application is being written using Vue.js and Laravel.
+The application is written in Vue.js and Laravel.

-#### STILL IN DEVELOPMENT

 ### Start the development
 ```